edgeimpulse/expert-projects/predictive-maintenance-and-fault-classification/brickml-3d-printer-anomaly-detection.md

 ![](../.gitbook/assets/brickml-3d-printer-anomaly-detection/23-build-content.png)

-The new firmware can be uploaded to the device using the provided `ei_uploader.py` script, by running the following command:
+The new firmware can be uploaded to the BrickML using the provided `ei_uploader.py` script, by running the following command:
 ```sh
 $ python3 ei_uploader.py -s /dev/ttyACM0 -f firmware-brickml.bin.signed
 ```